As a nurse and social worker I learned the care system inside out. Now I'm calling for urgent change

 Getting involved in Alzheimer’s Society campaigning

-Joining the Alzheimer’s Society team at the Conservative Party Conference was both challenging and rewarding.
-The number of MPs and senior members of government who visited the stand to speak with me about my experiences and the #CureTheCareSystem campaign was reassuring, but we really need to see action.
-People affected by dementia must be able to access a social care system that they can rely on.
+Last year I joined the Alzheimer’s Society team at the Conservative Party Conference in Manchester.
+The experience was both challenging and rewarding.
+The number of MPs and senior members of government who visited the stand to speak with me about my experiences was reassuring, but we really need to see action.

 Words are no longer enough.
 We now require action as a matter of urgency.